0

 Navy Pier is a must do if you are visiting Chicago with toddlers or young kids.

-Other fun attractions at Navy Pier including a large Ferris wheel (click here to purchase a fast pass ticket and skip the long line), restaurants, shops and the Chicago Children’s Museum.
+Ride the large Ferris wheel (click here to purchase a fast pass ticket and skip the long line) for amazing skyline views.

 Make sure to come back or stay for the free fireworks every Wednesday and Saturday night.